avigad/mathematics_in_lean_source/README.md

 Each folder should contain an `.rst` file with the same name, which has the chapter header for Sphinx.
 Each folder also has a Lean source file for each section, the name of which begins with `S` and the section number.
-The scripts ignores Lean files that do not begin with `S`.
+The scripts ignore Lean files that do not begin with `S`.
 The markup that is used to generate the content is described below.

 The folder `sphinx_source` contains files that are automatically added to a generated folder